“NOBODY LOVES ME,

 REVIEW post: “Abandonment pain, Now”

-• Most people think that loneliness is exclusively the result of some external scarcity – only as a result of not having friends or someone special in one’s life.
+• Most people think that loneliness is exclusively the result of some externally scarcity – only from not having friends or someone special in one’s life.
 Human beings definitely need others – “No man is an island” – for support, companionship, information, touching, mentoring, sex, love, fun, sharing creativity….

 Health: While some children naturally need more time by themselves than others (Introverts), all children need guidance & companionship – when learning new info, doing chores, trying out new skills, playing, performing… and most of all need to not be alone with painful emotions!
 Trauma is not caused just by distressing events themselves but from having to cope with the resulting fear & pain alone!
 In difficult times – whether from a skinned knee, being bullied by peers or the loss of a parent – kids need 4 main things✶:

-♥ comfort for any/all emotions the child may be feeling!
+– comfort for any emotions the child may be feeling!

 EXP: As an adult Julie has always had trouble falling asleep – she’ll stay up reading or watching tv until her eyes hurt.
 Her family moved a lot – with a constant loss of home, friends & possessions.
 She was a victim of bullying at home & at school, religious strictness & outrageous expectations.